danielefdf/chen/README.md

     public boolean transpositionsMap;
 ```

-Currently the late move reduction is not active by default, because it didn't show improvements on search performance.
+Currently the late move reduction is not active by default, because it didn't show improvements on search performance on this particular setting.

 ## The GUI